tideways/php_garbage_stats/README.md

 them up.
 The PHP engine keeps statistics about this internally, but doesn't expose them to userland.

+We extracted this functionality from [Tideways](https://app.tideways.io/register), our production profiler for your PHP applications.
+You can automatically collect information about garbage collector performance and efficiency in Tideways from production traffic.

 ## Requirements

 - Linux